tardis-sn/tardis/docs/tardis/atomic.rst

 All atomic data are stored in `hdf5 files <http://h5py.alfven.org/docs/intro/quick.html/>`_  which contain `Tables`_ that include mass, ionization, levels and lines data.
 Tables contain attributes which contain units.

+Calculating radiation field correction factors according to :cite:`1993A&A...279..447M`

 Tables